exercism/website-copy/pages/privacy.md

 4. Right to Erasure - We can remove your personal data from our systems so that you can no longer be personally identified to your Solutions.
 Please contact privacy@exercism.io for more information.

-It is important to note that any certain content submissions (including, but not limited to, problem **Solutions** and Mentor's feedback) are transferred to us under a Commercial Commons BY-SA and therefore cannot be deleted or unshared.
+It is important to note that any certain content submissions (including, but not limited to, problem **Solutions** and Mentor's feedback) are transferred to us under a non-revokable license and therefore cannot be deleted or unshared.

 ### Cookies
 Cookies are small text files that are placed on your computer by websites that you visit.
 The table below explains the cookies we use and why.